EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset.} We train and evaluate on MIMIC-IV (v2.2), extracted into the MEDS format using the MIMIC\_IV\_MEDS ETL pipeline (v0.0.7). \citep{Arnrich2024-uy, McDermottUnknown-dk} \footnote{\url{https://github.com/Medical-Event-Data-Standard/MIMIC_IV_MEDS}}.
-There are 11,467 unique codes after preprocessing.
-The dataset comprises 200{,}773 patients for training, 25{,}059 for validation, and 15{,}031 for the 39 random task test set.
-The readmission test set contains 10{,}249 patients because it is restricted to patients with at least 30 days of observed data following discharge.
+\paragraph{Datasets.} We train and evaluate on three EHR datasets, each preprocessed into the MEDS format \citep{Arnrich2024-uy, McDermottUnknown-dk}: MIMIC-IV (v2.2) \citep{Johnson2023-tp}, NWICU \citep{nwicu}, and a private EHR dataset from a large academic medical center, hereafter AMC.
+The three datasets vary substantially in population, care setting, and scale, with population sizes of 240K, 24K, and 1.9M patients after preprocessing.
+Patient-level train/validation/test splits are described in Appendix~\ref{app:datasets}.
+We train one \model and one baseline per dataset on the corresponding training split.

-\paragraph{Baseline.} We compare against MEDS-EIC-AR \citep{McDermottUnknown-pi}, \footnote{\url{https://github.com/mmcdermott/MEDS_EIC_AR}} an open-source ``everything-is-code'' autoregressive generative model in the style of ETHOS \citep{Renc2024-el}.
-The model has 102M parameters, tokenizes patient timelines, and performs next-token prediction.
-It uses a max sequence length of 1024 tokens, of which at most 256 are reserved for the input patient context and the remainder for autoregressive generation.
-Both models therefore operate on the same effective patient history context of 256 tokens at inference time, though MEDS-EIC-AR benefits from much longer contexts during training.
-At inference, the AR model generates $K=20$ future trajectories per patient and estimates outcome probabilities by counting event occurrences across sampled futures.
+\paragraph{Baseline.} We compare against MEDS-EIC-AR \citep{McDermottUnknown-pi}\footnote{\url{https://github.com/mmcdermott/MEDS_EIC_AR}}, an open-source ``everything-is-code'' autoregressive model that fuses each clinical code with its decile-binned value into a single token, a design supported by recent tokenization benchmarks for structured EHR foundation models \citep{Lee2026-ky, Guo2026-ec}.
+The model has 102M parameters, uses a max sequence length of 1024 tokens, of which at most 256 are reserved for the input patient context and the remainder for autoregressive generation via next-token prediction.
+Both \model and MEDS-EIC-AR therefore operate on the same effective patient history context of 256 tokens at inference time, though MEDS-EIC-AR benefits from longer contexts during training.
 All models were trained and evaluated on identical data splits.

-\paragraph{Evaluation.} For computational efficiency in evaluation of the autoregressive baseline, we limit our evaluation to 38 randomly sampled prediction tasks, each defined by a medical code and a 30-day prediction window.
-Tasks span lab values (18), diagnoses (5), medications (5), infusions (6), fluid outputs (3), and procedures (1).
-Of these, 21 use codes included in \model's pretraining query distribution (in-distribution; ID) and 18 use codes explicitly held out as query targets (out-of-distribution; OOD).
-Note that, the autoregressive baseline has no notion of this distinction.
-In addition, we test on two more traditional clinical tasks: 30d mortality and on 30-day readmission, a clinically important task that does not fit our query vocabulary as it requires any of 70 admission codes to occur, and therefore requires approximate inference for EQ.
-We report AUROC as the primary metric.